-Note that the successful submission of a grant application through the Neighborly Participant Portal is not a formal acceptance of the application and incomplete applications will be rejected.
+Note that the successful submission of a grant application through the Neighborly Participant Portal is not a formal acceptance of the application.
+All application submissions will be reviewed by County staff for basic program eligibility and application completeness.
 Please ensure that all questions and applicable fields are completed.
 Also ensure that all required documents have been uploaded.